Remibala2/JSPracticeDay2/README.md

 2. WAP to Read Content of a Dll/Exe using pathname
 	Display all Classes inside Namespace followed by Methods, types and Arguments.
 ![image](https://user-images.githubusercontent.com/87956276/156090283-d1827fb6-064e-4212-bd71-3e5aefeb6bcf.png)

+3. WAP to implement DLL Import Attribute – Unmanaged dll(user32.dll) to populate a message box